obskyr/dazzlie/README.md

 # ✨ Dazzlie

 **Dazzlie** is a command-line program that lets you convert between various retro tile graphics formats and PNG.
-That means you can decode tile graphics to a PNG that's easy to work with, and then encode it back to the original format again.
+It lets you do a whole bunch of cool stuff:

+* Extract sprites and other graphics from ROMs, and hack them back in just by editing a PNG!
+* Put your graphics into PNGs when writing a retro game in assembly (with [RGBDS](https://github.com/rednex/rgbds), for example)!
+* Make your disassembly tidy, pretty, and easy to understand by putting the game's graphics in PNGs!

 One of Dazzlie's main draws is its unique [layout system](#layouts), which lets you lay out the tiles you encode or decode however you want.
 Never again will you have to edit sprites with their tiles all shuffled around!

-Dazzlie lets you do a whole bunch of cool stuff:

-* Extract sprites and other graphics from ROMs, and hack them back in just by editing a PNG
-* Put your graphics into PNGs when writing a retro game in assembly (with [RGBDS](https://github.com/rednex/rgbds), for example)
-* Make your disassembly tidy, pretty, and easy to understand by putting the game's graphics in PNGs

-Dazzlie is system-agnostic – it can be extended to work with graphics from pretty much any old console you'd like!
+Dazzlie is system-agnostic – it can be extended to work with graphics from pretty much any old console you'd like.
 For a list of currently supported formats, see the *[Formats](#formats)* section.

 ## How to install